-- 1. Inspect the tapered bore of the sheave and the tapered surface of the bushing.
-Any paint, dirt, oil, or grease MUST be removed. - 2.
+- Inspect the tapered bore of the sheave and the tapered surface of the bushing.
+Any paint, dirt, oil or grease MUST be removed. - 2.
 Select the type of mounting (See Fig. 1 or 2) that best suits your application. - 3.
 STANDARD MOUNTING: Install shaft key.
 (Note: If key was furnished with bushing, you must use that key.)
 Install bushing on clean shaft, flange end first.
 If bushing will not freely slide on the shaft, insert a screwdriver or similar object into the flange sawcut to act as a wedge to open the bushing's bore.
 Caution: Excessive wedging will split the bushing.
 If using the setscrew, tighten it just enough to prevent the bushing from sliding on the shaft.
 Caution: Do not over tighten setscrew!
 Slide sheave into position on bushing aligning the drilled holes in the sheave with the tapped holes in the bushing flange.
 (Note: Install M thru S bushings so that the two tapped holes in the sheave are located as far away as possible from the bushing's sawcut.)
-Loosely thread the capscrews with lockwashers into the assembly.
-DO NOT USE LUBRICANT ON THE CAPSCREWS! - REVERSE MOUNTING: With large end of the taper out, slide sheave onto shaft as far as possible.
-Install shaft key.
-(See shaft key note in #3)
+Loosen\ly thread the capscrews with lockwashers into the assembly.
+DO NOT USE LUBRICANT ON THE CAP-SCREWS!